Stand out in your career with a degree in Management Information Systems and Business Analytics.

 This course provides students with the ability to design and develop systems to solve problems, integrate disparate mechanisms, and improve system efficiencies using industry standards.

-This course examines the basics of relational databases including basic terminology, database integrity, and normalization.
-The relational model is covered to appreciate database structure, integrity, and manipulation.
-Current relational database management systems will be explored and contrasted.
-Basic SQL programming assignments are included.
-This course is a replacement course for ITS407 as of the 2013-2014 Spring-A term.
+The course covers the basics of relational databases, including basic terminology and concepts, database integrity, and normalization.
+The relational model will be examined in detail in order to appreciate database structure, integrity, and manipulation.
+Current relational database management systems will be explored and contrasted, as will basic relational database design and SQL programming.
+This course is a replacement for ITS407 as of the 2013-2014 Spring-A term.
 Students cannot receive credit for both these courses.

 This capstone course provides students with the opportunity to demonstrate competency on the key domains of business analytics.
-Students will develop a comprehensive project that integrates content learned throughout the duration of the program including database management, systems analysis, enterprise infrastructure, and decision support.
+Students will integrate knowledge gained throughout the program - including leadership and management principles, business policy and strategy, information systems analysis and design, database concepts, big data and cloud computing, data mining, and statistics - to complete capstone assignments in this course.

 This course is designed for students as an opportunity to demonstrate program outcomes learned in the B.S. in Management Information Systems under the supervision of both faculty and organizational personnel.
 Assignments are designed to combine theory and professional practice and include weekly journals, a mid-term conference with the instructor, faculty practicum coordinator, and on-site supervisor, as well as a final report reviewing the practicum experience.